neura-pro/neura-pro.github.io/info/tezos.md

 > Most of our developers have Ph.Ds in Computer Science and expertise in programming language theory.

-Poza tym ogólną deklaracją brak dokładniejszych informacji biograficznych.
+Poza powyższą ogólną deklaracją brak dokładniejszych informacji biograficznych.
 Są tylko imoina + nazwiska i zdjęcia i nic więcej.

 > Arthur Breitman had worked at the high frequency trading desk at Goldman Sachs and was an options market maker at Morgan Stanley, while Kathleen Breitman is a former management associate at Bridgewater Associates, the world's largest hedge fund.